 - Enter a public IP address in this field, such as Google’s address (220.127.116.11).

-If none of the above tips work, try waiting a few hours.
-If the Smart Hub server is down for whatever reason, the problem will resolve itself after a while.
+If that doesn’t work, try waiting a few hours.
+If the Smart Hub server is down for whatever reason, the problem will eventually resolve itself.